Comrade capitalism: North Korea seeks investors for brewery

 "Those who did, make good money, but tend to remain very silent about their success because they don't want to attract attention - from any side," he said.

-Many would-be investors are deterred by the isolation of the Pyongyang government, which is under heavy sanctions over its nuclear program and human rights record.
+Many would-be investors are deterred by the isolation of the Pyongyang government, which is under heavy sanctions over its nuclear programme and human rights record.

 "TASTES GREAT"